CyberryTeam/epitech-xp-calculator/README.md

 - `AUTO_LOGIN` is where you have to add your auto login link
 - `START_DATE` is by default 2020-01-01 but you can put another date in the format: `yyyy-mm-dd`

+## Contributors

+- Special thanks to @Madfish who add the support of activities organization in the counting of XP's.